Packing Guide — Alaska Cruise

 A 40–45L bag covers most Alaska cruise trips for travelers who use a layering system.
 Unlike multi-city land travel, cruises don't require constant bag carrying — you unpack once in your cabin.
 This makes rolling suitcases practical for travelers who prefer structured packing, while backpacks work better for those flying carry-on-only to the departure port.

 Not sure how much space your Alaska cruise setup actually needs?
-Use the packing calculator to estimate your setup and compare it to real bag sizes.
+Use the Bag Size Calculator to estimate your setup and compare it to real bag sizes.

 Osprey Farpoint 40 — Carry-On Backpack